 The Buchans-Mary March Project consists of the Buchans Property and the Mary March Joint Venture.
-The Buchans-Mary March Project is the Company's flagship asset.
+The Buchans-Mary March Project is the Company's flagship base metals exploration asset.

-The Company acquired a 100% interest in the Buchans Property from Adventus Zinc Corporation ("Adventus") in exchange for common shares of the Company.
+The Company acquired a 100% interest in the Buchans Property from Adventus Mining Corporation (formerly "Adventus Zinc Corporation", "Adventus") in exchange for common shares of the Company.
 Altius Minerals Corp. ("Altius") retains a 2% net smelter royalty on sales of mineral products from the Buchans Property.
 The Buchans Property currently comprises 979 map staked claims held under 12 map staked licenses covering an area of 25,961.88 hectares located between the communities of Buchans and Buchans Junction in the Province of Newfoundland and Labrador, Canada.